Fliplet/fliplet-cli/docs/API/core/app.md

 <script>Fliplet.Env.get('appSettings').orientation = 'all'</script>
 ```

-**Note** Landscape mode in smartphones are not officially supported by Fliplet and may have layout issues due to the shortened screen height and "notches" on devices such as the iPhone X.
+**Note** Landscape mode in smartphones is not officially supported by Fliplet and may have layout issues due to the shortened screen height and "notches" on devices such as the iPhone X.

 ---